asodja/gradlectl/README.md

 Note: You can also modify the distribution installation directory with `gctl.install.dir` Gradle property or System property.

 # Requirements
-Gradlectl has to be run with Java11 or later.
+Gradlectl has to be run with Java 11 or later.